usaid-cs/yesterday-i-learned/python.md

 1. `dict` is a "subclass" of `MutableMapping`.
 1. Runtime complexity for dicts/lists/deque are [published](https://wiki.python.org/moin/TimeComplexity).
 Notably, lists are surprisingly faster than dicts in getting an item by index/key (O(1) vs O(n)) in the worst case.
 1. [`TestCase.addCleanup`](https://docs.python.org/3.5/library/unittest.html#unittest.TestCase.addCleanup) (noting the `up` is lower case, unlike that in `setUp`, because [peps sucked 20 years ago](https://www.reddit.com/r/Python/comments/p03k0/why_does_no_one_seem_to_care_that_unittest/c3lfxnf/) amirite) is an instance-only method.
 Class-level exceptions cannot be cleaned up like this.
+1. A method in a class can be called by a line inside the class without receiving `self`.
+See [example](sources/0003.py).
+It's not going to pass PEP8, but it sure runs.
+1. There is an `assertIs` in addition to `assertEqual`, but [using `is` for numbers can potentially be incorrect](https://codeyarns.com/2012/05/01/integer-caching-in-python/) when the number is outside [-5, 256]... among other [strange situations](https://stackoverflow.com/a/15172182/1558430) where the compiler could not optimise the code ahead of time.
+1. Like [they said](https://docs.python.org/3/library/functions.html#breakpoint), `breakpoint()` is purely a convenience function.

 [bitbucket]: https://bitbucket.org/jsbueno/lelo/src/ab9837ef82001329c421afbfe7e0759c6ec0f16d/lelo/_lelo.py?at=master
 [djangoproject]: https://docs.djangoproject.com/en/dev/intro/tutorial01/#creating-a-project